Shourya-19/genomes_got_latent/README.md

 ```

 ## 6. Analyse and shortlist putative latent proteins
-The user has to give a) the blast out file from step 5, b) translation file from step 1, c) output file name and d) their organisms Genus.
+The user has to give a) the blast out file from step 5, b) the translation file from step 1, c) the output file name and d) their organisms' genus.
 ```
 python analyse_uniref_hits.py uniref_blast.tsv all_translations.txt uniref_proteome_file.fasta latent_proteins.txt [exclude_genus,separate by comma]
 ```